iqawi/survey_sdk_publicdemo/README.md

     	return YES;
 	}

 In the view controller or menu, create a button that will launch the survey SDK.
-Call the "setupUser" function with the unique identifer for each of your users (must be in email format) and then call the function to launch the survey list.
+Call the ["setupUser"](https://github.com/Survey-Com/survey_sdk_publicdemo/wiki/Connecting-your-users) function with the unique identifier for each of your users (must be in email format) and then call the function to launch the survey list.

 	- (IBAction)launchSurveys_click:(id)sender {
     	// SDK call to initialize the user